gregcaporaso/microbiogeo/doc/notes/isa.rst

 Testing Results
 ----------------
 It is not immediately obvious what datasets will be most helpful.
-It would seem the Glen Canyon and 88 Soils would be good candidates since they would both
+It seems the Glen Canyon and 88 Soils would be good candidates since they would both

 Specifically, though, it would seem, that the OTU tables, and not distance matrices will be used here.